Click here to increase size

 Gargallo has been one of the greatest creators of sculpture in the XX century.
 Throughout his entire life, he was able to create classical works together with sculptures which explored the limits imposed by tradition.
 In this search of personal and innovative language, he researched the use of new materials such as copper, iron and lead sheets.
 In formal work, he introduced emptiness as a decisive element in sculpture construction and he opened new expressive paths which many artists followed later on.

-In this museum, we can enjoy works representing all his creative stages, highlighting The Great Prophet, which can be found presiding the central patio, his masks, Uranus, Kiki de Montparnasse or Hommage à Chagall.
+In this museum we are visiting with the audioguide, we can enjoy works representing all his creative stages, highlighting The Great Prophet, which can be found presiding the central patio, his masks, Uranus, Kiki de Montparnasse or Hommage à Chagall.

 LEISURE, COMMERCE AND GASTRONOMY IN ZARAGOZA